Follow the guidelines below for building Electron on Linux.

 $ ./script/bootstrap.py --verbose

-If you want to build for an arm
+If you want to build for an arm target you should also install the following dependencies:

 $ sudo apt-get install libc6-dev-armhf-cross linux-libc-dev-armhf-cross \